prescottprue/redux-firestore/docs/rfcs/rfc_firestore_immediate_mode_mutations.md

   // first run all optimistic updates synchronously

-  // next run the firestore operations:
+  // next run the firestore operations: if (method === 'transaction) {
-  // if transaction
-  //    then create one
+    //    then create a transaction
     //         await Promise.all to get all read queries
     //         transalate each query to a map
-  //         call each write with the results of the read
+    //         call each write with the results of the read } else if (method === 'batch') {
-  // if batch then create one
     //    then translate each write to a the batch
-  //       if item > 500 then create a batch of batches
+    //       if item > 500 then create a batch of batches } else /* solo writes */ {
     // else translate each write to a firestore call
+  }

   // when an firestore operation succeeds or fails the optimistic
   //  update will be removed from RRF's cache reducer